shyndman/lmnop-transcribe/memory-bank/productContext.md

 ## How it Should Work

-The application should run in the background, monitoring for a specific start trigger.
+The application is intended to be deployed and run as a background user systemd service, monitoring for a specific start trigger.
 Once the start trigger is activated, it should begin recording audio from the configured device.
 Upon activation of a stop trigger, the recording should cease, and the recorded audio should be processed (e.g., saved and sent for transcription).

 ## User Experience Goals